 - Restrooms, signs, stairs, public telephones, water fountains, wheelchair spaces

 Accessible paths: The accessible path of travel should be as close to the general circulation path as possible.
-Every effort should be made to minimize any additional distance people with disabilities must travel to use ramps, elevators and other accessible features of the path.
+Minimize any additional distance people with disabilities must travel to use ramps, elevators and other accessible features of the path.

-Level boarding: Train doorways and station platforms must be at the same level, and gaps between them must be narrow enough for an ambulatory passenger to step across or a wheelchair user to roll across without difficulty.
-Gaps should be easily spanned by a short bridge plate when necessary for people with disabilities.
+Level boarding: Train doorways and station platforms must be at the same level, and gaps between them must be narrow enough for an ambulatory passenger to step acrossor a wheelchair user to roll across without difficulty.
+Span gaps using a short bridge plate when necessary for people with disabilities.